Join our Postgraduate Open Day - Sat 24 June

 • Cambridge English (exams taken from 2015): Advanced or Proficiency – minimum overall score of 185, with no less than 176 in any component

-In addition to lectures, seminars and student-led discussions, you undertake a doctoral level research project, which is usually linked to current research within the University, but may also be linked to other psychology departments or organisations.
+In addition to lectures, seminars, and small group discussions, you will undertake a doctoral level research project, which has real-world relevance, and is usually linked to current research within the University, but may also be linked to other psychology departments or organisations.
 In addition to your time at the University, you are expected to spend three days a week in a forensic practice placement (or employed in a forensic setting) and one day a week on research for 40 weeks each year.
 You will have the chance to work with different offender groups (e.g. adults, young people, those with intellectual disabilities) both in community and institutional environments.

 The syllabus includes training in: